top of page

 Publications

-How to Assess the Child Poverty.PNG
+How to Assess the Child Poverty

 How to Assess the Child Poverty and Distributional Impact of COVID-19 Using Household Budget Surveys: An Application Using Turkish Data